Prescription Peace of MindActions

 Do I still need to visit my doctor?

 While a pharmacist may be able to extend your prescription in the short term, pharmacist-authorized renewals are not intended to replace regular visits with your primary care provider.
 It is important to continue to see your doctor for follow up on your care.
-Pharmacists are required to inform your doctor of any extensions.
-A pharmacist who refills or extends a prescription must promptly notify the original prescriber who issued the prescription.
+Pharmacists are required to inform your doctor of any extensions: legally they must promptly notify the original prescriber who issued the prescription.

-Your pharmacist has taken additional training to ensure patient safety when prescribing, which is now a requirement to be licensed as a pharmacist.
+That said, your pharmacist is a medical expert.
+They have taken additional training to ensure patient safety when prescribing, which is now a requirement to be licensed as a pharmacist.

 Every province has different regulations that guide your pharmacist's ability to renew your prescription.
 Speak to your Otter Co-op pharmacist to determine if your prescription can be renewed or extended.
 When a person has been stabilized on a medication, a pharmacist may be able to renew the prescription when a doctor is not available.
 Pharmacists may also be able to renew a prescription in an emergency situation or when someone is away from home and forgets to bring their medications.